Brent Burns: Minnesota Wild (2003–2011)

 Upon turning professional with the Wild in 2003, Burns was converted to defence by defensively-minded Minnesota Head Coach Jacques Lemaire.
 He made his NHL debut with the Wild on October 8, 2003, against the Chicago Blackhawks, and scored his first NHL goal in his third game, against the Sharks.
 Burns played in 36 games with Minnesota in the 2003–04 season, showing flashes of natural ability in rushing from the blueline.

 After spending the 2004–05 NHL lock-out in the American Hockey League (AHL) with the Houston Aeros, Burns adapted as a defenceman and earned a regular spot on the Wild roster for the 2005–06 season, contributing 16 points in 72 games.

 In the 2006–07 season, Burns eclipsed his previous season's points total with 25 and became a significant force for the Wild in the latter months of the season, scoring back-to-back overtime winners in March and engaging in two fights during the 2007 Stanley Cup playoffs.

 On October 25, 2007, during the 2007–08 season, Burns signed a four-year contract extension with the Wild.
 He emerged as one of the Wild's top defencemen, scoring a career-high 15 goals and 43 points.

 In the 2008–09 season, Burns was regularly shifted between forward and defence with mild success before he was eventually hampered by a concussion that caused him to miss the final 19 games of the regular season.
-Burns' concussion was later a point of scrutiny when his agent, Ron Salcer, stipulated that Wild staff had misdiagnosed his symptoms for six weeks with sinusitis, putting Burns at an increased health risk.
+Burns's concussion was later a point of scrutiny when his agent, Ron Salcer, stipulated that Wild staff had misdiagnosed his symptoms for six weeks with sinusitis, putting Burns at an increased health risk.
 Burns then had shoulder surgery upon the completion of the Wild season.
 He finished the injury-marred season with 27 points.

 Burns suffered another concussion briefly into his 2009–10 season, beginning to skate again only on January 14.
 He finished another injury-filled season with 20 points in 47 games.
 On November 12, 2010, Burns was suspended for two games for hitting Florida Panthers forward Steve Bernier.
 Burns hit Bernier on the chin with the knob of the stick, causing Bernier to bleed profusely.